 - 1. Directories specified on the ocamlrun command line with the -I option. - 2.
-Directories specified in the CAML\LD\LIBRARY\PATH environment variable.
+Directories specified in the CAML_LD_LIBRARY_PATH environment variable.

 - 3. Directories specified at link-time via the -dllpath option to ocamlc.
 (These directories are recorded in the bytecode executable file.) - 4.
 Directories specified in the file ld.conf.
 This file resides in the Objective Caml standard library directory, and lists directory names (one per line) to be searched.
-Typically, it contains only one line naming the Objective Caml standard library directory.
-Users can add there the names of other directories containing frequently-used shared libraries. - 5.
+Typically, it contains only one line naming the stublibs subdirectory of the Objective Caml standard library directory.
+Users can add there the names of other directories containing frequently-used shared libraries; however, for consistency of installation, we recommend that shared libraries are installed directly in the system stublibs directory, rather than adding lines to the ld.conf file. - 5.
 Default directories searched by the system dynamic loader.
-Under Unix, these generally include /lib and /usr/lib, plus the directories listed in the file /etc/ld.so.conf and the environment variable LD\LIBRARY\PATH.
+Under Unix, these generally include /lib and /usr/lib, plus the directories listed in the file /etc/ld.so.conf and the environment variable LD_LIBRARY_PATH.
 Under Windows, these include the Windows system directories, plus the directories listed in the PATH environment variable.